Jahia/jcrestapi/README.md

  property URI as target URI and passing the JSON representation of a property for each invocation.
 You could also use the `properties` sub-resource for this node and invoke the
  `PUT` method with a body corresponding to the JSON representation of a `properties` resource.
 This second way would result in modifying several properties using a single call to the API.

+__Note regarding asynchronous calls to the RESTful API:__ While the API implementation can properly handle concurrent requests at any given time, it is not designed to handle <strong>re-entrant</strong> requests.
+This will result in an exception.
+This could happen if you're calling the API from Javascript and you're calling back to the API in your success callback in an asynchronous call.
+There normally shouldn't be a need for such calls which is why we are not currently supporting this use case.
+We might revisit this position if such need arises.

 ---